pandeypiyush94/pandeypiyush94/README.md

 ## 🌟 Featured Projects
 Here are some of my notable works:
-- **Spare8**: A Gold Investment App currently under development to revolutionize how users manage their gold investments.
-- **PAYO**: A Fintech solution built to manage inventory in retail shops, enabling shop owners to maintain stock effortlessly and improve their business efficiency.
+- **MyGlamm**: A renowned Ecommerce App for Beauty Products – Available in Play Store having more than 1 Million downloads.
+- **Checkout51**: A Cashback Provider App on Groceries & Gas Shopping. – Available in Play Store having more than 10 Million downloads
+- **FaceOpen**: A Facial Recognition App Using Tensor Flow & Camera Frames.
+- **F2O Reporting**: An Offline-First Apps that store data locally and sync with the server when an internet connection is available.
+- **Live Train Alarm**: Location Based Alarm App for Railway Stations.

-(Check back soon for more updates!)
+(and many more...
+Check back soon for more updates!)

 ---